Brian Setzer

 Brian Robert Setzer (born April 10, 1959) is an American guitarist, singer, and songwriter.
 He found widespread success in the early 1980s with the 1950s-style rockabilly group Stray Cats, and returned to the music scene in the early 1990s with his swing revival band, the Brian Setzer Orchestra.
 In 1987, he made a cameo appearance as Eddie Cochran in the film La Bamba.

+In February 2025, Setzer shared that he has an autoimmune disease which prevented him from playing guitar.
+In November 2025, Setzer announced he was battling a "serious illness" which required cancellation of a cross-country tour of the United States.

 Career

 Stray Cats

 Setzer was born April 1959 in Massapequa, New York.
 He started on the euphonium and played in jazz bands when he was in school.
 He found a way to hear jazz at the Village Vanguard, though as he got older he became more interested in rock, punk, and rockabilly.
 He was a member of the Bloodless Pharaohs and the Tomcats, which he began with his brother, Gary.
 The Tomcats became the Stray Cats when double bassist Lee Rocker and drummer Slim Jim Phantom joined and Gary left the band.
 In 1980, thinking they might have more success in England than in America, they sold their instruments to pay for airplane tickets and flew to London.

 After performing in London for a few months, they met Dave Edmunds, a guitarist and record producer who shared their love of rockabilly and 1950s' rock and roll.
-Edmunds produced their debut album, Stray Cats (Arista, 1981), which yielded two hit singles, "Stray Cat Strut" and "Rock This Town".
+Edmunds produced their debut album, Stray Cats (Arista, 1981), which yielded two hit singles: "Stray Cat Strut" and "Rock This Town".
 The second album, Gonna Ball (Arista, 1982), was less successful.
 The band returned to America and released Built for Speed (EMI, 1982), produced again by Dave Edmunds, with songs collected from their first two albums.
 Helped by their music videos on MTV, the Stray Cats became popular in America.
 Their next album, Rant n' Rave with the Stray Cats (EMI, 1983) produced the hit "(She's) Sexy + 17".

 The Stray Cats disbanded in 1984, though they occasionally reunited, recorded, and toured.
 After recording three albums with different producers, they returned to Dave Edmunds for Choo Choo Hot Fish (1992).